h4cc/stack-flysystem/README.md

 # h4cc/StackFlysystem

+This implementation of a HttpKernelInterface is providing a REST Api and using a flysystem abstraction as storage backend.

-This is the implementation of a idea inspired by [StackPHP](http://stackphp.com/)
+A idea inspired by [StackPHP](http://stackphp.com/).
 Next to middlewares providing extra functionality for the HttpKernelInterface, there might also be some single purpose applications.
 These tiny apps might be used like middlewares to construct larger systems with ease.

 ## Installing